RadValentin/UoL-BScCS-course-notes/Data Science/notes.md

 **Measures of central tendency** evaluate a central value, around which the data cluster around.
 There are 3 popular measures for it:
 - *Mean* - arithmetic average
-- *Median* - splits the dataset into two halves
+- *Median* - the middle value of a dataset when it's sorted in order
 - *Mode* - the data point which appears most frequently

 ```py